Struggling to Reactivate Inactive Customers? AI Can Help

 1. Onboarding Completion Reminders

-The result of lackluster onboarding is usually a customer that stops using your product.
+The result of a lacklustre onboarding is usually a customer who stops using your product.
 Communicating with reminders and instructions to help customers understand what’s required can go a long way toward closing that gap.

-Make sure to spell out the steps you failed to take.
-Continuously highlight how accomplishing the onboarding process gets them access to premium features and more personalized support.
+Be sure to outline the steps you failed to take.
+Continuously highlight how accomplishing the onboarding process gets them access to premium features and more personalised support.

 Turning marketing strategy into action, a checklist of big and small tasks makes the tactical side feel much more manageable.